Deneir/deneir/README.md

 In a fast-growing environment where microservices and interconnections between them grow exponentially, it helps people to vizualize impacts when a microservice changes, or for monitoring purposes.

+## We're open to collaboration!

+You want to join the and discuss with the team to participate in the project?
+Just use this link to join our [Slack community](https://join.slack.com/t/deneir/shared_invite/zt-vcu8bo93-9u6Qu11agUmmJy3OJZ1lpA)

 ## Features

 - Beautiful KISS UI